-Imagine you never recorded that you posted a cheque to a supplier last week and they call up looking for payment – do you write and send another cheque to them?
+Imagine you never recorded that you posted a cheque to a supplier last week and they call up looking for payment – do you send another cheque to them?
 What will stop them cashing both cheques and keeping your money?
 Similarly if you are not recording when your customers pay you then how will you know when they don’t pay?

 Additionally, record keeping is a legal requirement, the minimum time to keep your financial business records is 6 years.
 HMRC can fine you if your records are inaccurate, illegible, incomplete or unavailable.
 Therefore it’s worth taking time to set up a good book keeping system regardless of your business size or area.
 It may only take a little time to set up a system now and could save you a substantial amount of time (and money) when it comes time to complete your tax returns.

-Book keeping is essential for every business of every size – poor or no book keeping can mean bad records and information resulting in bad management decisions and even HMRC fines and penalties.
+Book keeping is essential for every business of every size – poor or no book keeping can mean bad records and information resulting in bad management decisions and HMRC fines and penalties.

 Requirements for a Basic Book Keeping System